dkiltyhc/appian-locust-hc-fork/appian_locust/docs/source/installation.rst

 Install from pypi
 -----------------

-The performance library is known by the python package name "appian-locust".
+This library is available on Pypi, under the python package name "appian-locust".

 Simple ``pip install``: